HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 Using color stops with different colors in the same position (hard stops) to create stripes and other patterns is a technique [first popularized in 2010](https://lea.verou.me/2010/12/checkered-stripes-other-background-patterns-with-css3-gradients/) (by Lea Verou), which by now has many interesting variations, including [some really cool ones with blend modes](https://bennettfeely.com/gradients/).
 While it may seem like a hack, hard stops are found in 50% of pages, indicating a strong developer need for lightweight graphics from within CSS without resorting to image editors or external SVG.

- Interpolation hints (or as Adobe, who popularized the technique, calls them: “midpoints”) are found on 22% of pages, despite [near universal browser support since 2015](https://caniuse.com/mdn-css_types_image_gradient_linear-gradient_interpolation_hints).
+ Interpolation hints (or as Adobe, who popularized the technique, calls them: "midpoints") are found on 22% of pages, despite [near universal browser support since 2015](https://caniuse.com/mdn-css_types_image_gradient_linear-gradient_interpolation_hints).
 Which is a shame, because without them, the color stops are connected by straight-lines in the color space, rather than smooth curves.
 This low usage probably reflects a misunderstanding of what they do, or how to use them; contrast this with CSS transitions and animations, where easing functions (which do much the same thing, i.e. connect the keyframes with curves rather than jerky straight lines) are much more commonly used ([80% of transitions](#transitions-and-animations)).
-“Midpoints” is not a very understandable description, and “interpolation hint” sounds like you are helping the browser to do simple arithmetic.
+"Midpoints" is not a very understandable description, and "interpolation hint" sounds like you are helping the browser to do simple arithmetic.

 Most gradient usage is rather simple, with over 75% of gradients found across the entire dataset only using 2 color stops.
 In fact, fewer than half of pages contain even a single gradient with more than 3 color stops!